alex-petrenko/sample-factory/docs/index.md

 * **Talk (circa 2021):** https://youtu.be/lLG17LKKSZc

-### What is Sample Factory?
+## What is Sample Factory?

 Sample Factory is one of the fastest RL libraries.
-Instead of implementing multiple algorithm families, we focused on very efficient synchronous and asynchronous implementations of policy gradients (PPO).
+We focused on very efficient synchronous and asynchronous implementations of policy gradients (PPO).

+Sample Factory is thoroughly tested, used by a number of researchers and practitioners, and is actively maintained.
+Our implementation is known to reach SOTA performance in a variety of domains in a short amount of time.
-Below are ViZDoom, IsaacGym, DMLab-30, Megaverse, Mujoco, and Atari agents trained with Sample Factory:
+Clips below demonstrate ViZDoom, IsaacGym, DMLab-30, Megaverse, Mujoco, and Atari agents trained with Sample Factory:

 <p align="middle">
 <img src="https://github.com/alex-petrenko/sf_assets/blob/main/gifs/vizdoom.gif?raw=true" width="360" alt="VizDoom agents traned using Sample Factory 2.0">